Godetia: sowing, growing, care

 - Soil type Light, fresh, well-drained

-The Godetia, now called Clarkia and sometimes nicknamed “satin flower”, is an annual plant once very common in all flower gardens in North America.
-Godetia belongs to the Onagraceae family, just like gauras and fuchsias.
+The Godetia, now called Clarkia and sometimes nicknamed “satin flower,” is an annual plant once very common in all flower gardens in North America.
+The Godetia belongs to the Onagraceae family, just like gauras and fuchsias.
 Native to California, it grows spontaneously in meadows, forest edges, or rocky slopes.
-It is now related to the Clarkia genus, which means it is often associated with its cousin, the Clarkia, to which it is closely related.
+It is now related to the Clarkia genus, which is why it is associated with its cousin, the Clarkia, to which it is closely related.

 Godetia niverti, botanical plate (circa 1850)

-The genus includes around forty species, alongside the very common Godetia (Clarkia amoena), which has given rise to numerous cultivars.
+The genus comprises about forty species, alongside the widely known Godetia (Clarkia amoena), which has given rise to numerous cultivars.
 Another cultivated species is the Clarkia unguiculata (elegans) or elegant clarkia.
-The many varieties expand the range of forms and colours.
+The many varieties add to the range of forms and colours.

-From a taproot, the plant forms a vigorous, upright, bushy clump with a highly branched habit, reaching an average height of 50 to 80 cm and a width of 30 cm in a single season.
+From a taproot, the plant forms a vigorous, upright, and bushy clump with a highly branched silhouette, reaching an average height of 0.50 to 80 cm and a width of 30 cm in one season.
 There are adorable dwarf forms, very compact, not exceeding 25 cm in height.
 The foliage is dense.
-The slender, branched stems bear small green leaves, alternate, elongated, elliptical, and lanceolate, with margins that are sometimes irregularly dentate.
+The slender, branched stems from the base of the clump bear small, green leaves, alternate, elongated, elliptical, and lanceolate, with margins sometimes irregularly dentate.

-White, carmine pink, peach pink, apricot, red, lilac, violet, solid, bicoloured, or variegated, they offer an infinite range of vivid or pastel shades.
-The widely open throat is often maculate and enhanced with a coloured halo.
-Each flower appears hand-painted, and some fully double varieties resemble azalea blooms.
+White, carmine pink, peach pink, apricot, red, lilac, violet, plain, bicoloured, or variegated, they offer an infinite range of vivid or pastel colours.
+The widely open throat is often maculate and highlighted with a coloured halo.
+Each flower seems painted, and some fully double ones resemble azalea flowers.

-Melliferous, this endless flowering attracts a great number of pollinating insects, bees, and butterflies in particular, throughout the summer.
+Melliferous, this endless flowering attracts a great number of pollinating insects, bees, and butterflies throughout the summer, who delight in it.

-These inflorescences give way to capsule fruits that release numerous seeds at ripeness, which may produce self-sown seedlings in light soils.
+These inflorescences give way to capsule fruits that release numerous seeds at ripeness, capable of producing spontaneous seedlings in light soils.

 Main species and varieties